Londrina: Climate

-According to the Köppen-Geiger climate classification system, Londrina has a humid subtropical climate (Cfa) influenced by the Atlantic Forest biome.
+According to the Köppen-Geiger climate classification system, the city of Londrina has a humid subtropical climate (Cfa) influenced by the Atlantic Forest biome.
 Average annual precipitation is 1,622.6 mm.
 Mean average annual temperature is 20.62 °C.

 Economy

 Agriculture continues to be Londrina's major economic activity, although its importance has diminished in recent years.
 Agricultural activity was diversified beyond coffee, and today corn, wheat, cotton, horticulture, beans, peanuts, rice, sugar cane, soy bean, and fruit plantations thrive due to the rich Northern Paraná/South Western São Paulo State "terra roxa/vermelha" crimson soil.
 Although the city has increased its industrial park by adding weaving, textiles and agricultural factories, Londrina's main wealth continues to be agricultural production.
 Today, Londrina is also known for its commerce and service sectors.
 Moreover, real estate is another growing sector that has generated jobs and boosted even more the size of this city in Paraná.

 It possesses one of the largest universities in the country, the Londrina State University, as well as several private colleges.

 The city is served by Londrina – Governador José Richa Airport.

 Once a year, the city hosts the largest agricultural fair in Latin America, the Expo Londrina.